 Write Brothers is working diligently so our software will be 64-bit and ready before Apple ends 32-bit support.
 We hope to have those versions ready in late 2018 or very early 2019.

 However, it is important to understand that you will not lose the ability to run Movie Magic Screenwriter or Dramatica Story Expert while your computer is using any version of MacOS High Sierra 10.13.x, or the released version of MacOS 10.14 Mojave, no matter how many updates of High Sierra or Mojave Apple pushes to users.

-So there's nothing to worry about until you proactively choose to install the NEXT version of MacOS, version 10.14, which won't be available as fully tested software until at least last September.
+So there's nothing to worry about until you proactively choose to install the NEXT version of MacOS, version 10.15 (as yet unnamed), which won't be available as fully tested software until at least NEXT September (2019).

-What If I Continue to Use MacOS 10.13 High Sierra, or 10.12 Sierra, or 10.11 El Capitan, or 10.10 Yosemite?
+What If I Continue to Use MacOS 10.14 Mojave, 10.13 High Sierra, 10.12 Sierra, 10.11 El Capitan, or 10.10 Yosemite?

 Will there be other benefits to a 64-bit version of Movie Magic Screenwriter / Dramatica Story Expert?

 Yes.
 All 64-bit applications are fully Retina enabled (higher resolution graphics), and are generally faster and capable of using more memory.